SPIRITUALITY ARTICLE BY CRAIG HAMILTON-PARKER

 There is another shore beyond the horizon of physical life.
-It is not a “great unknown” as it has been visited by many spiritual travellers from our world.
-On their return, they have related strange stories that fill us with awe, much as did the tales of explorers when they first travelled the seas to Australia or the Americas.
+It is not a “great unknown” as it has been visited by many spiritual travelers from our world.
+On their return, they have related strange stories that fill us with awe, much as did the tales of explorers when they first traveled the seas to Australia or the Americas.
 Some have journeyed to this place during sleep, while critically ill, or under hypnosis.
-Others have travelled there during meditation, mediumistic trance, or by using techniques that enable the soul to travel outside the physical body.
+Others have traveled there during meditation, mediumistic trance, or by using techniques that enable the soul to travel outside the physical body.

-Believers in this “other shore” usually live better lives.
+Believers in this “other shore” embrace spirituality and usually live better lives.
 Even if some do not profess it philosophically, they may still have the feeling that it is true.
 A voice deep within tells them it is the truth.
 A person who believes in or, even better, has actually experienced the afterlife has a completely different outlook on this life to that of the materialist.
-Knowledge of a next world brings with it a strong sense of personal responsibility and morality.
+Knowledge of spirituality and a next world brings with it a strong sense of personal responsibility and morality.

 IS THERE LIFE AFTER DEATH?

-A person who has knows there’s an afterlife realises that the immortal human spirit is here for a greater purpose than just accumulating possessions, status, fame, or power.
-In contrast, those with no belief in an afterlife tend to create a society fixated on short-term results, without much thought for the consequences of their actions.
-To the believer in an afterlife, it is apparent that life is an opportunity to grow by enhancing the soul’s capacity to give and receive love.
+A person who has knows there’s an afterlife realizes that the immortal human spirit is here for a greater purpose than just accumulating possessions, status, fame, or power.
+In contrast, those with no belief in an afterlife and no sense of spirituality tend to create a society fixated on short-term results, without much thought for the consequences of their actions.
+To the believer in an afterlife, it is apparent that life is an opportunity to grow spiritually by enhancing the soul’s capacity to give and receive love.
 Life gives us the chance to change ourselves and to understand the purpose of existence.
 Those who acknowledge the world of the spirit are more likely to take personal responsibility for their lives and live to a high moral standard than those who don’t.

 AVOIDING THOUGHT ABOUT DEATH AND THE AFTERLIFE